Ecstasy and Doom

-Song For Baltimore is my personal lord and savior.
+Song For Baltimore is the most astonishing thing I've ever experienced.
 Sometimes in a dream I'll hear music that's better than any real music could possibly be, but Song For Baltimore is that good -- I'm afraid if I hear it too many times I'll wake up.
 The verses are like electrocution by whimsy, and the choruses rise to rivers of lightning that get brighter and brighter as the low end fills with electric guitar and a monk-like choir.
 This is what Christmas songs are trying to be.
 Song For Baltimore is the key that opens my brain to the light behind the world.
 From The Picture of Dorian Gray:

 The song before, Wrinkles & Ribbons, ends in a churchbell chime, and the lyrics of Song For Baltimore have both the content and the cadence of a prayer.
 They might be about the ecstasy of ego loss in intense social experiences (some things wash away, so you're one thing) or meditation (the choice, every part of this groove is quiet).
 But I think they're about a well-lived life (greet more friends, bearing the weight of themselves lightly) and its metaphysical context (the bright is all the more beautiful, the spirit risen in sequence).
 Life begins when a spark of the divine is fixed in space and time (so you're one thing, right in this vicinity) and it ends with a reopening (windows, curtains) and dissolving of the self.
 Notice at the end that Colleen is still singing at the top of her voice, but the sound fades in the mix and is swallowed by noise that resolves into a deep full-bodied riff like a cosmic processional.
 The final words: "And I'm holy."

 Sew Your Wild Days Tour Vol. II (2007)